ncecere/raito/ROADMAP.md

 - **Branding format (`branding`)**
   - Add a `branding` format that extracts brand identity and design system information (colors, typography, logo, tone of voice) using LLMs.
   - Return this as a structured JSON block alongside the main document.

+## 7. Batch Scrape & Bulk Operations

+Batch scraping is Firecrawl's way to process many independent URLs in a single async job; Raito can mirror this to make large, one-off or recurring scrapes more efficient than running many individual `/v1/scrape` calls.

+- Introduce a `/v1/batch/scrape` family of endpoints for starting, polling, cancelling, and inspecting batch jobs, modelled loosely on Firecrawl's `/v2/batch/scrape` (including `GET .../:id`, `DELETE .../:id`, and an `/errors` sub-resource).
+- Represent batch jobs using the existing `jobs`/`documents` tables with a dedicated `batch_scrape` job type and per-job progress (`completed`, `total`) so clients can monitor batch progress and paginate through results.
+- Support core batch options: a shared `options` block for scrape settings (formats, headers, actions, etc.), `maxConcurrency` per batch, `ignoreInvalidURLs`, basic `webhook` notifications, and `zeroDataRetention`/`integration` flags in line with other phases.
+- Optionally accept an idempotency key when creating batches so client libraries can safely retry batch-start calls without duplicating work.